 In basketball, holding is a type of personal foul that is committed by a defensive player.
 A holding foul is called when a player grabs or holds his opponent in a way that stops him from moving freely on the court.
 Defensive Players commit holding fouls both when offensive players are shooting and when they are off the ball.
-In shooting fouls, players going for layups are usually the ones getting held, while player coming off screens without the ball are more likely to receive holding fouls.
-The defense commits holding fouls mostly because they got left behind by a player, and try to recover slowing him or her down by grabbing.
+In shooting fouls, players going for layups are usually the ones getting held, while players coming off screens without the ball are more likely to receive holding fouls.
+The defense commits holding fouls mostly because they got left behind by a player, and tries to recover, slowing him or her down by grabbing.